eaglesky/CodingPractices/AlgorithmsReview.md

   - Basic Traversals.
     + [Leetcode] Binary tree inorder traversal(Algorithms* and Implementation*).
 Recursive solution, typical iterative solution using a stack, Morris Traversal(rarely used).
     + [Leetcode] Binary tree preorder traversal(Algorithms* and implementation*).
 Recursive solution, typical iterative solution using a stack, iterative solution applicable to n-ary trees, Morris Traversal(rarely used).
     + [Leetcode] Binary tree postorder traversal(Algorithms** and implementation**), it can be seen as a reverse of preorder traversal.
 Hardest among the three.
 Recursive solution, typical iterative solution using a stack, iterative solution applicable to n-ary trees, Morris Traversal(rarely used).
+    The recursive solutions to many other problems can be converted into iterative one by storing the computed result for left and right child of the current node, usually in a map.
+After storing the computed result for the current node, the results for its children can be discarded.
     + [Others] Find in-order successor of node in binary tree using parent pointer(Algorithm and implementation).
     + [Others] Find in-order successor of node in binary tree without using parent pointer.(Implementation of recursive solution)
     + [Leetcode] Flatten binary tree to linked list(Multiple Algorithms**)
     + [Leetcode] Path Sum I(Implementation).
 Problems with target sum that requires recursion can often pass remaining sum as a parameter instead of target sum and current sum.
 This trick can be applied to many other problems with target sum!
     + [Leetcode] Path Sum II.
     + [Leetcode] Path Sum III(Algorithm**).
 Remember the top-down way of enumerating all the path with target sum!
 Passing the total count as a parameter may be easier to think of, which can be improved to change to the return value of the recursive function, if the count is used in post-order way.
+    + [Leetcode] Lowest Common Ancestor of a Binary Tree(Algorithms*).
+If the question asks to return special value when not both of the input nodes exist in the tree, then the recursive function should return not only a node, but also the number of found nodes.
+    Building a map of node to its parent node while traversing the tree is a great trick that can be applied to some other tree problems.
+    + [Others] Lowest commmon ancestor of deepest nodes(Best algorithm* and best implementation*).
+Remember the recursive thinking of LCA algorithms.
+    + [Leetcode] House Robber III(Algorithm*)
   - Level order traversal related.
     + [Leetcode] Binary tree level order traversal I(Multiple algorithms*), II is just adding reverse to the end of the solution of I. The recursive algorithm can be applied to some other problems.
     + [Leetcode] Zigzag level order traversal.
 Reverse the array for that level every two levels(or assign the values reversely when creating the array for that level).
     + [Leetcode] Binary Tree right side view -- small variation of level order traversal.
     + [Leetcode] Symmetric Tree(Algorithm and Multiple Implementation*).
 Iterative solution using queue or stack can add the elements in any order.
     + [Leetcode] Populating next right pointers in each node I and II(Implementation**).
 Remember the branching logic.
+    + [Leetcode] Binary Tree Vertical Order Traversal(Algorithm*).
+When implementing level order traversal, sometimes it is easier to handle the current node directly instead of handle the left and right node respectively.
+Also remember the trick to iterate keys in sorted order without using sorted map/set in linear time.
   - Depth/height related.
     + [Leetcode] Find leaves of binary tree(Algorithm** and Implementation).
 When requiring return a list of nodes that does not follow the order of basic traversal, consider storing the element directly to the corresponding location in the output array.
     + [Leetcode] Minimum Depth of Binary Tree(Algorithms and Implementation)